 Our research revealed AAdvantage miles are most valuable when used for flights, rather than to book hotel stays or to buy gift cards or merchandise.
-Each mile is worth an average 2.10 cents, just shy of the 2.16 cents you can get from United Airlines' frequent flyer miles, and more than the 1.60 cents you can get from Delta Air Lines miles, according to our valuations.
+Each mile is worth an average 2.04 cents, just slightly more than the 1.98 cents you can get from United Airlines frequent flyer miles, and much more than the 1.44 cents you can get from Delta Air Lines miles, according to our valuations.

-While not the best bang for your buck, miles can also be redeemed for:
+While they’re not always the best bang for your buck, miles can also be redeemed for: